This post contains affiliate links.

 - Multiple Storage Uses: Compactly stores your RV fresh water drinking hose, grey water hose or electrical cords

-- The Perfect Size: Measures 16-inches deep x 10-inches tall
+- The Perfect Size: Measures 16-inches in diameter by 10-inches deep

 - Features: Bag features a lined interior with breathable mesh top and a barrel lock clasp on a draw cord